-must have failed at least 2 available treatments for severe lasting pain, 1 of which must have been a pain medication.
+must have failed at least 2 available treatments for severe

-rasting pair, i or which must have been a pair medicatio

-must have been on stable treatment for severe lasting

-pain for at least 1 month before entering the trial.
+lasting pain, 1 of which must have been a pain medication. must have been on stable treatment for severe lasting pain for at least 1 month before entering the trial.